vichargrave/threads/README.md

 Build
 =====
-To build the test application just cd to threads directory then type "make".
+To build the test application just cd to the threads directory then type "make".